Ianica/alx-system_engineering-devops/0x00-shell_basics/README.md

-The fourteenth script is the automation of the command ln -s The fifteenth script is the automation of the command cp -un *.html ../ The sixteenth script is the automation of the command mv [[:upper]]*
+The fourteenth script is the automation of the command ln -s The fifteenth script is the automation of the command cp -un *.html ../ The sixteenth script is the automation of the command mv [[:upper]]* The seventeenth script is the automation of the command rm *~